 Be kind to your vendors.

-Be nice to your vendors.
-I can’t stress this one enough.
+We can’t stress this one enough.
 You will totally reap what you sow when it comes to relationships with your vendors.
-If you’re kind and gracious to them, I guarantee they’ll work extra hard to make your day spectacular.
+If you’re kind and gracious to them, we guarantee they’ll work extra hard to make your day spectacular.
 Be considerate of the fact that your wedding likely isn’t the only one they’re working on.
 Cut them some slack when it comes to responding to emails or phone calls.
-And please, for the love of Pete, feed the ones who will be working all day.
-A real meal.
-It doesn’t need to be the filet and lobster tail your guests will be eating, but something substantial that will keep them fueled and focused.
-Back in my wedding planner days, I had numerous clients ask if they had to provide meals for their vendors.
-Yes, yes, yes, 1000% yes.
-This is not the place to save a few dollars.
+Please, please, please, feed the ones who will be working all day.
+Send them a thank you card (see above).
+Write them reviews online.
+Tag them in the wedding photos you share on social media after the big day.
+They will LOOOOOOVE you forever, we promise!
+Here are some more tips on how to work best with your wedding vendors!

-Diversify your conversations.
 By all means, be excited about your wedding!
-It’s an exciting time!
+It’s a VERY exciting time!
 But try to not talk about it 24/7.
-Your friends and family are happy for you, but they don’t want to hear about your wedding alllll the time.
-If someone asks you a question about the wedding, go right ahead and answer them.
+Your friends and family are happy for you, but if we’re being honest, they probably don’t want to hear about your wedding alllllllll the time.
+When someone asks you a question about the wedding, go right ahead and answer them.
 But be sure to follow up with a question about them.
 Ask about what they’ve got going on and be genuinely interested in their answers.
 Take the same approach with your fiance too.
 Make a rule to routinely do non-wedding related activities together and have a weekly “Absolutely No Wedding Talk Allowed” evening.